-For timing, your pitch will be reviewed and it may get immediate interest if you absolutely nail the hot tips below or it may sit for a while as we work on other pieces (it’s a big site and a small team).
-We intend to get to every submission within a week, but if we don’t please look over the hot tips again and resubmit.
-We want your voice to get out there, but we have to curate the content that comes in so it fits our brand and style guidelines.
+For timing, your pitch will be reviewed and it may get immediate interest if you nail the tips below or it may sit for a while as we work on other pieces (it’s a big site and a small team).
+We intend to get to every submission within a week, but if we don’t, please look over the tips again and resubmit.

 By contributing to the Bootsnall community, you are agreeing to our Terms of Service.
 When you submit, you also agree to receive emails from Bootsnall.
 You can unsubscribe any time.

-Want ideas right away?
-We will often publish Calls For Submission by email to our list, and in our Facebook, Instagram and Twitter communities
+- Want ideas right away?
+We will often publish Calls For Submission by email to our list.

 Follow AP Style guidelines regarding numbers, capitalization, abbreviations, and punctuation.